nbgallery/nbgallery/docs/revisions.md

 ## Storage

 The json representation of notebooks is not ideal for storage in git.
 If the notebook is represented as a single line of json text, then each update to the notebook is effectively a full change in git.
 This causes nbgallery's disk usage to increase very quickly.
-In October 2018, we changed notebook storage to partially pretty-print the notebooks with extra newlines before writing to disk.
-This adds a small overhead (less than 1% in our tests) to raw notebook storage but should be more efficient for git.
+In January 2019, we [changed](https://github.com/nbgallery/nbgallery/commit/7b5a629e68f01027fc2841fb7fa5d542e823ea0b) the on-disk representation of the notebooks (in the git repo only) to a textual format inspired by [jupytext](https://towardsdatascience.com/introducing-jupytext-9234fdff6c57).
+(If you are still seeing extreme disk usage in the git repo, you may have to run `git gc` periodically - [see this comment for more info](https://github.com/nbgallery/nbgallery/issues/39#issuecomment-502494795).)

 When the git repo is created the first time, any extisting notebooks will be pretty-printed and rewritten to disk before committing the initial snapshot.
 If you already had the git repo active with the earlier code that *didn't* pretty-print, notebooks will *not* be pretty-printed until the next time they get updated by the author.